SESYNC-ci/advanced-git-lesson/slides/pullrequest.md

 ===

+**Owner**: For this exercise, feel free to let the Collaborator fork one of your existing repos.
+If you don't have a repo you own to practice on, quickly create one on GitHub.com.

+Make sure it is a public repo so that the Collaborator can clone it.
+However, you do not need to give the Collaborator push access.

+Initialize the created repo with a README.md to give the Collaborator something to work with.

+... insert image of dialog box if necessary ...

+===

+**Collaborator**: Fork the Owner's repo and clone it locally (because now you know how to do that!)

+Now make a change to the README.md.
+Stage, commit, and push (old hat by now!)

+The change you've pushed is now part of your forked copy of the repo, but is not yet incorporated into the Owner's repo.
+Time to make a pull request.

+===

-**Collaborator**: Go to the "Pull Requests" tab in the xxx repository.
+**Collaborator**: Go to the "Pull Requests" tab in the Owner's repository.
 You should see something like this.

 ... insert image of PR here ...

 ===

-**Collaborator**: Specify that you want to compare the xxx branch of your forked repository with the master branch of the current repository.
+**Collaborator**: Specify that you want to compare the `master` branch of your forked repository with the `master` branch of the current repository.

+... insert image here ...

 ===